UnKabaraQuiDev/packets4j/README.md

 |short | 2B     |HEADER| The header used to decode the following data, see [CodecManager](#codecmanager).|
 | x    |variable| DATA | The data of the block.|

 This definition is valable for generic types such as: Byte, Short, Integer, Double, Float, Long and Character, because their size is known.
-The header can be omitted in some cases, such as in arrays or maps where multiple following elements use the same header and is specified in the parent data block<br>
+The header can be omitted in some cases, such as in arrays or maps where multiple following elements use the same header which is specified in the parent data block<br><br>
 Data blocks for types with variable size such as String, Arrays, Lists and Maps have a different construction:
 | TYPE | LENGTH | NAME | DESCRIPTION |
 |------|--------|------|-------------|